j-bull2003/Website/README.md

 # Hi there, I'm Jessica 👋

-## I'm a jnuior software engineer!!
+## I'm a junior software engineer!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators